nirob2017/classwork_5/README.md

 # Documentation on Automation Testing Structures in Kotlin Language

-## The features that used in this kotlin testing structures
+## The features that used in this kotlin testing structures in summary
 * We didn't throw any Exception in any class or methods, in java which were mandatory to declare.
 For i.e
 ```kotlin
 fun pressDeviceBackButton() = UiDevice.getInstance(InstrumentationRegistry.getInstrumentation()).pressKeyCode(KeyEvent.KEYCODE_BACK)